2008 Jerusalem BMW attack: Background

 The attack was a third in a series of terrorist attacks in Jerusalem involving a new tactic, using vehicles as weapons; the others were the 2 July 2008 Jerusalem bulldozer attack and a similar attack with a Backhoe loader on 22 July.
 The Jerusalem Post has termed them "ramming terror attacks."
 According to Stratfor, the American global intelligence firm, "while not thus far as deadly as suicide bombing", this tactic could prove more difficult to prevent.
 No single group has claimed responsibility for the incidents.

 On 2 July 2008, Husam Tayseer Dwayat, an Arab Israeli citizen from the Sur Baher neighborhood of East Jerusalem drove an earthmover along Jaffa Road in West Jerusalem, slamming into a bus and passing cars.
 Four people were killed and another 45 were injured.

 Later that month, on 22 July 2008, Ghassan Abu Tir, from the Umm Tuba neighborhood of East Jerusalem, drove a front-loader into traffic on King David Street in West Jerusalem, slamming into a bus and passing cars.
 Sixteen people were injured.

 Patrick Martin, writing in The Globe and Mail in 2016, discussed this attack as an example of copycat terrorism.

 The attack

-On 22 September 2008, the perpetrator, Qassem Mughrabi (alt.
+On 22 September 2008, the assailant, Qassem Mughrabi (alt.
 Qasim al-Mughabi), a 19-year-old Palestinian resident of East Jerusalem's Jabal Mukaber neighborhood, drove a black BMW saloon into a group of civilians and off-duty soldiers standing on a Jerusalem street.